 When I first started practicing yoga, I had a lot of preconceived notions about what I could do physically.
 One teacher introduced me to a concept called beginner’s mind where you let go of assumptions and open yourself up to learning new ways of doing things.
 For example, the first time I tried to do a handstand, I worried that I didn’t have enough upper body strength to hold the pose.
 When I approached the handstand with a beginner’s mind, I let go of my fear and followed my teacher’s instructions step by step.
 Before I knew it, I was doing a handstand.

 We can learn a lot by adopting a similar approach to our writing.
-By questioning assumptions about what you can say and what your readers need, your writing is more likely to be clear, concise and persuasive.
+By questioning assumptions about what you can say and what your readers need, your writing is more likely to be clear, concise, and persuasive.

-For now, though, here are some tips to help you apply the beginner’s mind to your writing:
+Here are some tips to help you apply the beginner’s mind to your writing:

 Spell it out